soulwing/rc/README.md

 Run the script with no arguments to see the options.

-When making a request that sends a body (POST, PUT, PATCH) the body content will be read from stdin.
+When making a request that sends a body (i.e. POST, PUT, PATCH) the body content will be read from stdin.

-When making a request that returns a response (any) the body content will be written to stdout.
+The response body content will be written to stdout.

 Environment variables provide the base URL for the web service, and the values for the `Accept` and `Content-Type` headers.